instructure/instructure-ui/docs/guides/using-theme-overrides.md

 ### How theming works in InstUI

-The theming system in InstUI has two levels:
+The theming system in InstUI has three levels:

 **The global theme**

+Global themes are useful when you have multiple React Application trees and you want to set up themes and overrides on a more global level than application level theming.
+This basically means you don't necesseraly have to warp each application tree with an [InstUISettingsProvider](/#InstUISettingsProvider) to use themes.
+InstUI leverages the [ThemeRegistry](/#ThemeRegistry) package to achive global theming.

+**The application level theme**

 On the broader level, there is the main theme object that contains the color, spacing, typography etc. variables available in the theme (e.g.: [canvas theme](/#canvas)).
-The global theme can be set via the [InstUISettingsProvider](/#InstUISettingsProvider) component.
+The application level theme can be set via the [InstUISettingsProvider](/#InstUISettingsProvider) component.

 **The component's own theme**